sagemath/trac_to_gh/Issue 1598.md

 # Issue 1598: [with patch] fix SIGSEGV in libSINGULAR interface on Solaris

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1598

 Original creator: malb